stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![A CSV file displays with the following columns: FileName, LicensePlateText, TimeStamp, and LicensePlateFound.](media/csv.png 'CSV file')

-6. The ExportLicensePlates function updates all of the records it exported by setting the exported value to true.
+6. The ExportLicensePlates function updates all the records it exported by setting the exported value to true.
 This makes sure that only new records since the last export are included in the next one.
 Verify this by re-executing the script in Azure Cosmos DB that counts the number of documents in the Processed collection where exported is false.
 It should return 0 unless you've subsequently uploaded new photos.

 ## After the hands-on lab